Home/College Football

 Watch What’s Trending Now!

-In Monday’s press conference, ahead of the West Virginia game, the frustration showed when the 2024 Big 12 Coach of the Year discussed his team’s position in the Big 12.
 “If we were healthy, I’d probably be not thrilled, but, you know, decently happy with where we’re at.
 I mean, this conference is ruthless.
 It’s really, really tough.
-And we’ve had a really, really tough conference schedule,” said Dillingham.
+And we’ve had a really, really tough conference schedule,” said Dillingham as he discussed his team’s position in the Big 12.

 ADVERTISEMENT

-Safety Xavion Alford, RB Kyson Brown, QB Sam Leavitt, LB Zyrus Fiaseu, and even Ben Coleman all sidelined or missed half or more of the games this season.
 While it’s a gut punch for third-year HC, Dillingham’s emotion said it all.
 “When you look at who we’ve played and the rhythm of how we’ve played them, was at home, was it away?
 Played a really tough schedule.
 So with all the injuries, I’m very impressed by our guys ability to just keep fighting… and we see we still have not played a good football game.
-That’s the part that’s the most frustrating to me as the head coach, is why is our team?
+That’s the part that’s the most frustrating to me as the head coach?

-In short, this season has felt like a battle of survival more than a race in the Big 12 for ASU.
+This season has felt like a battle for survival more than a race in the Big 12 for ASU.
 When you lose experienced veterans to injury and have to rely on young or freshman players, mistakes are bound to happen.
-Seeing those same errors repeated by different players, simply because of inexperience, can be frustrating for an HC.
+Seeing those same errors repeated by different players, simply because of inexperience, got frustrating for the head coach.
 “I think I’m learning that I need to mitigate risk in some of these scenarios so we don’t have catastrophes,” admitted Dillingham.

 ADVERTISEMENT